 - If an Accused Student, with notice, does not appear before a Student Conduct Board Hearing, the information in support of the charges shall be presented and considered even if the Accused Student is not present.

-- A decision reached by the Student Conduct Board or a sanction imposed by the Assistant Dean of Student Life that is not academic in nature may be appealed by the Accused Student(s) or Complainant(s) to the Dean of Student Life within five (5) school days of the decision.
-Such appeals shall be in writing and shall be delivered to the Dean of Student Life or his/her designee.
+- A decision reached by the Student Conduct Board or a sanction imposed by the Associate Dean of Student Life that is not academic in nature may be appealed by the Accused Student(s) or Complainant(s) to the Dean of Students within five (5) school days of the decision.
+Such appeals shall be in writing and shall be delivered to the Dean of Students or his/her designee.

 - To determine whether the Student Conduct Board Hearing was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures giving the complaining party a reasonable opportunity to prepare and to present information that the Student Code was violated, and giving the Accused Student a reasonable opportunity to prepare and to present a response to those allegations.
 Deviations from designated procedures will NOT be a basis for sustaining an appeal unless significant prejudice results.